AquaINFRA/aquainfra-usecase-elbe/README.md

 Visit [https://mybinder.org/v2/gh/MarkusKonk/aquainfra-usecase-elbe/HEAD](https://mybinder.org/v2/gh/MarkusKonk/aquainfra-usecase-elbe/HEAD).

 Note: https://mybinder.org/ is just a test instance with limited resources.
 While step 1 and 3 succeed, step 2 is taking too much memory resulting in a connection error.
 Consequently, a more powerful MyBinder instance is needed.
 As an intermediate solution, just copy the files "example_output/weight_table.csv" "example_output//weight_table.rds" to the folder "out" created below.
+Unfortunately this also applies to the final step 8, which creates the visualizations.
+In the steps 6,7,and 8 you will need to adjust the directory from source("src/utils.R") to source("utils.R").

 ### Create directory
 Open Terminal